Laura Linney: 1990s

 Linney made her New York stage debut in 1990 as Nina in the Off Broadway adaptation of The Seagull set in the Hamptons.
-Conceived and directed by Jeff Cohen, the acclaimed production was mounted at the RAPP Arts Center in Alphabet City to great critical acclaim.
+Conceived and directed by Jeff Cohen, the production was mounted at the RAPP Arts Center in Alphabet City to great critical acclaim.
 The New York Times wrote: "Best of all is Miss Linney's Nina.
 From a naive, idealistic artist's groupie with a streak of crazy determination, her Nina emerges as a woman who is a lot stronger and more complicated than the terminally wounded bird-woman that is the character's traditional interpretation.
 Though deeply embittered at the end of the play, she is also fortified by a hard-won self-knowledge.
 Miss Linney projects the character's ambiguities with stinging force and clarity.
 She is clearly a talent of enormous potential."

 Linney first appeared in minor roles in a few early 1990s films, including Lorenzo's Oil (1992), Searching for Bobby Fischer (1993), and Dave (1993).
 In 1993, Linney starred in the television adaptation of Armistead Maupin's Tales of the City as Mary Ann Singleton.
 She returned as Mary Ann Singleton in 1998 in More Tales of the City.
 In October 1994, Linney guest-starred in an episode of Law & Order (episode "Blue Bamboo") as Martha Bowen.
 She played a blonde American singer who successfully claimed "battered woman syndrome" as a defense to the murder of a Japanese businessman.

 Throughout the 1990s, Linney appeared on stage on Broadway and elsewhere including in Hedda Gabler, for which she won the 1994 Joe A. Callaway Award, and a revival of Holiday in December 1995 through January 1996 (the Philip Barry play upon which the 1938 movie starring Cary Grant and Katharine Hepburn was based).

 She was then cast in a series of thrillers, including Congo (1995), Primal Fear (1996) and Absolute Power (1997).
 She made her Hollywood breakthrough in 1998, praised for playing Jim Carrey's on-screen wife Meryl Burbank in Peter Weir's science-fiction comedy drama film The Truman Show.